pactflow/example-provider/README.md

 * In the [Makefile](Makefile):
   * Using the [contract requiring verification published](https://docs.pact.io/pact_broker/webhooks#the-contract-requiring-verification-published-event) event
-    * The target `create_or_update_contract_requiring_verification_published_webhook` creates the Pactflow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
+    * The target `create_or_update_contract_requiring_verification_published_webhook` creates the PactFlow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
-    * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a Pactflow secret called `${user.githubToken}`.
-The secret can be created using the `create_github_token_secret` target, or through the Pactflow UI.
+    * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a PactFlow secret called `${user.githubToken}`.
+The secret can be created using the `create_github_token_secret` target, or through the PactFlow UI.
     * The target `ci` runs when the provider has pushed a new commit.
 It performs the following tasks:
       * Run the isolated tests (including the pact verification tests, which publish the verification results)
       * If we are on master:
         * Check if we are safe to deploy to prod using `can-i-deploy` (ie. do we have a succesfully verified pact with the version of the consumer that is currently in production)
         * Deploy (just pretend!)
-        * Record the deployed application version in Pactflow so Pactflow knows which version of the provider is in production when the consumer runs `can-i-deploy`.
+        * Record the deployed application version in PactFlow so PactFlow knows which version of the provider is in production when the consumer runs `can-i-deploy`.
     * The target `ci_webhook` just runs the pact verification step, and is used when the build is triggered by the webhook.
-    * The target `create_or_update_contract_requiring_verification_published_webhook` creates the Pactflow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
+    * The target `create_or_update_contract_requiring_verification_published_webhook` creates the PactFlow webhook that will trigger a build of the provider when any of its consumers publishes a pact with changed content.
-    * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a Pactflow secret called `${user.githubToken}`.
-The secret can be created using the `create_github_token_secret` target, or through the Pactflow UI.
+    * To call the Github API that triggers the build, the webhook uses a bearer token that is stored in a PactFlow secret called `${user.githubToken}`.
+The secret can be created using the `create_github_token_secret` target, or through the PactFlow UI.

 * In [src/product/product.providerChange.pact.test.js](src/product/product.providerChange.pact.test.js):
   * When the `$PACT_URL` is not set (ie. the build is running because the provider changed), the provider is configured to fetch all the pacts for the 'example-provider' provider which belong to the latest consumer versions associated with their main branch and those currently deployed to an environment.
 This ensures the provider is compatible with the latest changes that the consumer has made, and is also backwards compatible with the production/test versions of the consumer.